-The State Government is investing $8.5 million to preserve and enhance Yellagonga Regional Park.
+The State Government is investing $14.7 million to preserve and enhance Yellagonga Regional Park.

 The improvements will make the park more accessible to a broader range of visitors and allow more people to enjoy the park’s natural beauty.

-Further funding to increase rehabilitation works through the Friends of Yellagonga Regional Park will be provided to ensure the ongoing protection and restoration of the park.
+Additional planting around the lake will help to improve water quality and funding to increase rehabilitation works through local friends of groups has been provided to ensure the ongoing protection and restoration of the park.

 Yalbunullup Mountain Bike Trails

-Named after the traditional Aboriginal name for the site, development of the Yalbunullup Mountain Bike (MTB) Trails is underway!
-Located on the corner of Lakeside Drive and Joondalup Drive, the new mountain bike trails will include the construction of a new carpark, toilets, large pavilion shelter and interpretive signage.
+Located on the corner of Lakeside Drive and Joondalup Drive, the new mountain bike park also includes a new carpark, toilets, large pavilion shelter, bike racks, water fountains and interpretive signage.

 Contact the project team